How to Use Different CSS Style Sheets For Different Browsers

 The test will fail if your visitor has a version of IE 5.5 that not have that exact version number (for example, if he/she has updated IE 5.5 with one of the service packs).

-To make life easier for webmasters who need to test for a whole range of versions of IE, you can use the comparison operators "lt" (less than), "lte" (less than or equal), "gt" (greater than), and "gte" (greater than or equal).
+To make life easier for webmasters who need to test for a whole range of IE versions, you can use the comparison operators "lt" (less than), "lte" (less than or equal), "gt" (greater than), and "gte" (greater than or equal).

-For example, to test for all versions of IE greater than or equal to version 6, you can use
+For example, to test for all versions of IE (that support the conditional comments) greater than or equal to version 6, you can use

 <!--[if gte IE 6]>